aeoncl/Tachyon-Detours/README.md

 # Tachyon-Detours
-Detour based utilities to connect WLM 14 to Tachyon The goal is to be compatible with existing third party servers using static patched binaries
+Detour based utilities to connect WLM 14 to Tachyon.
+The goal is to be compatible with existing third party servers using static patched binaries

 ## Components